Digital Marketing: an Introduction to Multilingual SEO

 If we stick to Google, the most popular search engine, the first thing to understand is how Google accesses to the information in our website.
 Google uses little robots, called spiders, which are launched into the cyberspace to tour the web and to gather information from all websites in the Internet.
 These spiders are especially set on certain issues, such as the updated content or that your website meets the search engine requirements (in this case, Google’s).
 These results the spider sends to the engine are processed by THE algorithm.

 Google’s algorithm is an elaborated secret formula that governs how the search results are ordered and is one of the most coveted secrets of the world.
 Google is aware of it so, therefore, it introduces changes every week and performs deep changes on a regular basis to prevent the results boycott.
 This algorithm takes into account more than 200 parameters in establishing classifications, the so called Search Ranking Factors.
-Despite the secrecy and barriers to decode algorithm, the search engine offers users a Search Engine Optimization Starter Guide, which you can check here and that will help you configure your website so it is consistent with such factors.
+Despite the secrecy and barriers to decode algorithm, the search engine offers users a Search Engine Optimization Starter Guide, that will help you configure your website so it is consistent with such factors.